w3f/Grants-Program/applications/sup.md

 And it will work.

-### Milestone 2 — Upgrading Substrate Dependencies in one command
+### Milestone 2 — Upgrading Substrate Registry in one command

 * **Estimated Duration:** 1 week
 * **FTE:** 0.285